raul23/pyebooktools/README.rst

 - `search_file_for_isbns()`_ from ``lib.py`` (Python function where ISBNs search in files is implemented).

+Global options
+""""""""""""""
+Some global options affect this script (especially the ones `related to extracting ISBNs from files`_ and `OCR ones`_).

 split [<OPTIONS>] folder_with_books
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. code-block:: terminal